rogeraubi/robot-python/README.md

 coverage report

-for example for end to end test in the advanced/test-ui-robot.py def test_handle_commands(self):
+an example for end to end test delivered in the source file of advanced/test-ui-robot.py

+def test_handle_commands(self):
         self.robot.place(0, 0, "NORTH")  # Place the robot first
         command = "MOVE\nREPORT"